Many times, our friends on our Facebook page and subscribers to our newsletter have shared their experiences of Italy with us.

 In those early years we had started up our own business, had four sons and holidays were a distant dream with hungry mouths to feed.
 My father died and we came into a little money and decided that a holiday was the one thing, above all, that was needed for the family.

-I asked a friend, who was a travel Agent, to organise something.
+I asked a friend, who was a travel Agent, to organize something.
 The wish list wasn’t too long.
 We wanted an island holiday in the Mediterranean, a great beach, preferably Corsica, as I spoke French.
 Everywhere proved to be full so we were booked into a new hotel in Pula at the south of Sardinia.
 Needless to say we had to look it up on the map and prepared for the new adventure.
 The rest, as they say, is history.

 The moment I stepped off the plane at the old Airport at Elmas, which was no more than a large nissen hut, with departures and arrivals all in the same area, I was hooked.
 Above the smell of the engine fuel was the scent of the macchia indigenous vegetation, strong in the afternoon heat.
 In that moment Sardinia stole my heart.